Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   A Boolean formula is in _Disjunctive Normal Form (DNF)_ if it is a disjunction (OR) of cubes.

   General form: $(c_1) or (c_2) or dots or (c_k)$ where each $c_i$ is a cube (conjunction of literals).
 ]

-#note[
-  In DNF, we use "cube" to refer to each AND-component.
-This terminology emphasizes the geometric interpretation and aligns with scientific literature on minimization.
-]

 #example[